xinzhel/learn-nlp-by-code/cmd_interface.md

 ### Where is the entry point?
 Firstly, I need to trace where the main command `allennlp` comes from.
 Since `allennlp` is recognized by bash terminal, it should be defined in the python bin path.
 Then, I did find it in `python/bin/allennlp`.
 This file is indeed a python file with shebang (#!) indicating the python path.
 When this file is runned, `allennlp/__main__.py` is indeed defined as the entry point with `if __name__ == "__main__":`.

-I define a python script which could be runned in a debugging mode to see the details step by step.
+I define a python script which could be runed in a debugging mode to see the details step by step.

 ```
 from allennlp.commands import main